ivoMalinov1/Calculation/README.md

 # Sample
-Playing with some variables - classes - modules and packages
+Playing with some variables - methods - classes - modules...